liquidm/druid-dumbo/README.md

 When you start to use [batch ingestion](https://github.com/metamx/druid/wiki/Batch-ingestion), you'll quickly notice, you will need to edit the batch config for each run.

-Also, it's unreliable and needs lots of fiddling.

-dumbo.rb actually checks your hdfs against your s3 and computes what's needed.
+druid-dumbo actually checks your HDFS against your S3 and computes what's missing/outdated.

 The easiest way to use dumbo is via environment variables: